Iran celebrates 1979 U.S. embassy seizure amid anti-government protests | Law-Order

 The protests present one of the biggest challenges to the authority of the leadership enshrined by the revolution, with many young Iranians overcoming the fear that has stifled dissent ever since.
 Iran, trying to strike a nuclear deal with world powers and get relief from sanctions that have increased hardships for many Iranians, has blamed the United States and other foreign enemies for the unrest, saying they want to destabilise the country.

-Biden said on Thursday that the demonstrators would soon succeed in freeing themselves.
+Biden said on Thursday the demonstrators would soon succeed in freeing themselves.
 "Don't worry, we're gonna free Iran.
 They’re gonna free themselves pretty soon," Biden said during a campaign speech in California.
-He did not expand on his remarks.
+White House National Security spokesman John Kirby said on Friday Biden had been expressing solidarity with the protesters.

 President Ebrahim Raisi described the protesters as "deceived traitors", adding: "I am telling Biden that Iran was freed 43 years ago."
 Foreign Minister Hossein Amirabdollahian accused Biden of hypocrisy.
 "The White House has increasingly promoted violence and terror in the recent riots in Iran, while at the same time it is trying to reach a nuclear agreement," he said in a tweet.